UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Suppose you have a directory for all local executables called */usr/local/bin*.
 Also suppose this directory is shared by more than one machine.
 No problem, as long as all of the machines are the same type.
 However, if some are running Solaris, and others are running SunOS, you may have problems.
 Some executables only work for certain types of architectures (like the public domain program called *top*).
 You may also have different types of UNIX systems.
 This can be a real problem.
 One solution is to create a wrapper script that calls the appropriate script for the machine.
 That is, suppose you had a directory called */usr/local/SunOS/5.4/sun4m/bin* that contains executables for Solaris 2.4 (SunOS 5.4).
 If you move the executable from */usr/local/bin*, and place it in the proper directory, and replaced it with a shell script that contained:

 #!/bin/sh
-/usr/local/\`uname -s\`/\`uname -r\`/\`uname -m\`/bin/\`basename $0\` "$@"
+/usr/local/$(uname -s)/$(uname -r)/$(uname -m)/bin/$(basename $0) "$@"

 Your problem would be solved.
 Sort of.
 There are four problems with this script, or rather say, four ways to improve the script.

 The first problem is that the program *uname* is executed three times every time this script is executed.
 A simple solution is to use environment variables.
 That is, if the environment variables are set, then there is no need to execute the *uname* program:

 #!/bin/sh -a
-OS=${OS=\`uname -s\`}
+OS=${OS=$(uname -s)}
-REV=${REV=\`uname -r\`}
+REV=${REV=$(uname -r)}
-ARCH=${ARCH=\`uname -m\`}
+ARCH=${ARCH=$(uname -m)}
-CMD=\`basename $0\`
+CMD=$(basename $0)
 /usr/local/$OS/$REV/$ARCH/bin/$CMD "$@"

-The "-a" Bourne shell option says to mark all modified variables for auto-export.
+The "-a" shell option says to mark all modified variables for auto-export.
 This script tests three environment variables, and if not defined, it sets these variables.
 You could, therefore, set these variables once when you log in.
 Thereafter, the *uname* program need not be executed.

 Earlier, I suggested using "$@" to pass all arguments to another shell script.
 This works on current SunOS and Solaris machines, but other UNIX systems might not work.
 If you think about what I've said about quoting for a while, you should begin to see something magical is happening.
 If you take any other variables, and surround it by double quotes, you will get one argument.
 If the variable has not been set, you will get one argument containing nothing.
 Therefore, "$@" can't possible work correctly.
 Yet it does.
 The reason is that the shell considers the "$@" a special case.
-However, not all versions of the Bourne shell have the same behavior.
+However, not all versions of the shell have the same behavior.
 Some convert

 "$@"